-Cross-cutting issues, an indicative list of which is found in Article 13 of the Horizon 2020 Framework Regulation, will be promoted between specific objectives of the three priorities as necessary to develop new knowledge, key competences and major technological breakthroughs as well as translating knowledge into economic and societal value.
-Furthermore, in many cases, interdisciplinary solutions will have to be developed which cut across multiple specific objectives of Horizon 2020.
-Horizon 2020 will provide incentives for such cross-cutting actions, including by an efficient bundling of budgets.
+Cross-cutting issues, an indicative list of which is found in Article 14, will be promoted between specific objectives of the three priorities as necessary to develop new knowledge, key competences and major technological breakthroughs as well as translating knowledge into economic and societal value.
+Furthermore, in many cases, interdisciplinary solutions will have to be developed which cut across the multiple specific objectives of Horizon 2020.
+Horizon 2020 will provide incentives for actions dealing with such cross-cutting issues, including by the efficient bundling of budgets.